SerjioFernandes/freightpro-fmcsa-api/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Summary

-The FreightPro platform has been completely transformed according to the comprehensive requirements.
+The CargoLume platform has been completely transformed according to the comprehensive requirements.
 All business rules, validation requirements, and technical specifications have been implemented with:

 - **100% Requirement Coverage**: Every item from the prompt implemented
 - **Production-Ready Code**: Comprehensive error handling and validation